MatteoCe/barcodeMineR/README.md

   arising, try downloading all CDS of the records corresponding to *Ophthalmolycus amberensis* (specifically the acc num ON417737.1 and the CDS CYTB), or the acc num KX362346.1 for the muts CDS of the species *Notisis elongata*.
 Another issue related to this problem can be seen with the accession number “JN034583.1” of the species *Dissostichus mawsoni*, where different portions of “immunoglobulin M heavy chain” are separated by exons.

--
+- Remove field *lengthGene*?
+It might have no purpose, considering the sequence itself is in the refdb object and can be modified using the refdb package functions.

+- Change default *api_rate* in ncbi functions from 3 to 2.8, to slow
+  down requests that might build up to 4 per seconds with slow internet connections.

+- Change default *ask* argument from TRUE to FALSE in both bold and ncbi functions?